Rikki-Tikki-Tavi-12/OpenJones/README.md

 % run the simulation [c,b]=trulla.calcDisplacement(load,'outer',init_cond);
 ```
-This yields a struct c, which contains a wealth of output information in a human-readable format.
-The variable names correspond to those used by Harris.
+This yields a struct c, which contains a wealth of internal and external displacement parameters, as well as herzian stress in a human-readable format.

 The inputs (geometry, physical and load) are described in detail in the source file.

 # Compatibility
 No part of OpenJones was tested with any Matlab-Compatible interpreter, such as Octave.
-Octave's limited selection of non-linear solvers is likely a problem for convergence in most cases.
+Octave's limited selection of non-linear solvers is likely a problem for convergence in many cases.